 It definitely got harder to sell your home during the pandemic.
 No open houses.
 Virtual closings.
 And many owners hesitated to put their homes on the market.
 Thanks to the Fed's stimulus efforts, though, you may be able to refinance or take out a mortgage at record low rates.

 Resist the temptation to check your 401(k) every day.
-Although stocks started making a comeback faster than other parts of the US economy, they still remain below their pre-pandemic high.
+Although stocks have made a comeback faster than other parts of the US economy, Wall Street insiders are bracing for volatility ahead of the November election.

 Early in the pandemic, you may have marveled at low gas prices in your area, but that was in large part because many Americans no longer commute to work.
 They've stopped flying, too.